graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `boolean`

-A curried wrapper around the 'instanceof' operator.
+A curried wrapper around the `instanceof` operator.
 Takes a constructor function and an object, and returns true if the function's prototype property is in the prototype chain of the given object.

 #### Examples ####